solita/solita.github.com/_posts/2018-05-07-A-Machine-Learning-Example-For-Business.md

 <b>Data study</b>.
 Improve company's process by experimenting the optimal order types.

 <b>Calculator</b>.
-Let employers to enter the three predictor variables to a web calculator before placing the order to evaluate the risk of receiving products late.
+Let employers enter the three predictor variables to a web calculator before placing the order to evaluate the risk of receiving products late.

 <b>Automated orders</b>.
 Embed the calculation as part of the company's IT infrastructure.
 The system can make the optimal orders automatically.